themesberg/flowbite/content/typography/text.md

 Update the text decoration style using the `decoration-{*}` classes from Tailwind CSS.

 {{< example id="text-decoration-style-example" github="typography/text.md" show_dark=true >}}
-<p class="text-gray-500 dark:text-gray-400">Track work across the enterprise through an open, collaborative platform. <a href="#" class="font-semibold text-gray-900 underline dark:text-white decoration-indigo-500">Link issues across Jira</a> and ingest data from other <a href="#" class="font-semibold text-gray-900 underline dark:text-white decoration-blue-500 decoration-double">software development<a> tools, so your IT support and operations teams have richer contextual information to rapidly respond to <a href="#" class="font-semibold text-gray-900 underline dark:text-white decoration-green-500 decoration-dotted">requests</a>, <a href="#" class="font-semibold text-gray-900 underline dark:text-white decoration-red-500 decoration-dashed">incidents</a>, and <a href="#" class="font-semibold text-gray-900 underline dark:text-white decoration-sky-500 decoration-wavy">changes</a>.</p>
+<p class="text-body">Track work across the enterprise through an open, collaborative platform. <a href="#" class="font-semibold text-heading underline decoration-indigo">Link issues across Jira</a> and ingest data from other <a href="#" class="font-semibold text-heading underline decoration-brand decoration-double">software development<a> tools, so your IT support and operations teams have richer contextual information to rapidly respond to <a href="#" class="font-semibold text-heading underline decoration-success decoration-dotted">requests</a>, <a href="#" class="font-semibold text-heading underline decoration-danger decoration-dashed">incidents</a>, and <a href="#" class="font-semibold text-heading underline decoration-sky decoration-wavy">changes</a>.</p>
 {{< /example >}}

 ## Opacity